cs4218/cs4218-2420-ecom-project-team15/README.md

 ...
 ```
 _NOTE: Adding this in may cause the tests to fail due to ESM syntax.
 To execute the tests without issue, do not insert this configuration._

+<h2>Instructions for Integration and UI tests</h2>

+1. UI tests under tests/ folder should be run individually and sequentially.
+This is to avoid race conditions which will affect the tests.

+2. The following frontend - controller integration tests require the app to be running with ```npm run dev```.
+- CreateCategory.integration.test.js
+- CreateProduct.integration.test.js